Shubh2-0/ShipmentXpress/README.md

+markdown
+Copy code
-# ShipmentXpress
+# ShipmentXpress :truck:

-ShipmentXpress is a Java-based shipment management system that allows you to seamlessly manage shipments from creation to tracking.
-This project leverages technologies like Hibernate, MySQL, and Java Persistence API (JPA) to provide efficient CRUD operations and advanced search functionalities.
+ShipmentXpress is a Java-based shipment management system that allows you to seamlessly manage shipments from creation to tracking. 📦✨

 ## Table of Contents